duke-git/lancet/docs/en/api/packages/slice.md

 ### <span id="EqualUnordered">EqualUnordered</span>

-<p>Checks if two slices are equal: the same length and all elements' value are equal (unordered).</p>
+<p>Checks if two slices are equal: the same length and all elements value are equal (unordered).</p>

 <b>Signature:</b>